maximschu/fusion/LiDAR/README.md

 # Object detection?
 Before this please check slam ros for steps on connecting LiDAR to MATLAB (https://github.com/maximschu/fusion/blob/main/LiDAR/slam%20ros)

-## MATLAB code: --------note the paus 2 seconds, can be done much faster
+## MATLAB code: --------note the pause is 2 seconds, can be done much faster

 **